 However, as much as freelancing could be fun, one heck of a problem, especially for most freelancers, is the means of payment – well, your services aren’t for free, are they?
 Or don’t you have bills pay?
-The means of payment could be very much of an issue for a lot of freelancers, especially depending on once nationality or place of resident.
+The means of payment could be very much of an issue for a lot of freelancers, especially depending on nationality or place of residence.

 The choice of payment solutions for freelancers can determine whether one gets access to certain well-paying jobs or not.
-It also, determines how fast one gets access to such funds even after been paid.
+It also, determines how fast one gets access to such funds even after being paid.
 Also, of critical importance to a freelancer is the amount left after deductions for service charge by the payment solutions providers.

 On the side of the business owner, freelancers are employed when the need for a certain skill is not available in your office only required maybe for a one-time contract.
 Freelancer services could become necessary again when it is cheaper to contract rather than employing and maintaining an in-house staff.

 All of these would, therefore, make the need for a means of payment necessary.
 Such means have to be fast and reliable as one thing an employee detests, is a haven to pay so much as service charge.
 Another discouragement for an employer is spending so much time going through the payment process.

 Hence, this piece centers on examining some of the best payment solutions for freelancers.